(Gabriele’s journal – June 10, 1992)

 “Nothing more than that we know most of the cops in your precinct.
 Most have been up here at the Hill at least once or twice for some reason.”

 Kelly’s radio went active.
 It was Murphy.
 “Headed back to the station.
 Where are you at?”
 Kelly replied.
 “Still at Canal and Chrystie.
 I’ll meet you at the house.”

 Turning back to me.
 “What’s up with the paint?
-Who is this White Boy spitting paint?
+Who is this White Boy?

-At that moment another part of the White Boy story crystalized in my mind.
-I decided to give this Kelly cop that piece of the story, calculating that I might find him an ally down the road, if and when I discovered more.
+I decided to give this Kelly cop a piece of the White Boy story, calculating that I might find him an ally down the road, if and when I discovered more.
 “He’s one of the crazies, but he’s not stupid crazy.
 He’s not going to spit paint.
 For one thing, paint would stain.
 Look at it closer.”
 I turned my right arm jacket out so he could inspect it.
 “Wouldn’t it be crusting over or something by now.
 It’s still wet.”

 “What, so now you’re saying it is blood.”

 “No, not blood.
 I think it’s fake blood, stage blood.
 What they use in movies.
 And on Halloween.
 They sell it at costume shops.
 They even got little gel pellets you bite down on.”